Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 Client Protocol
 ===============

-This chapter is describing the protocol for using the DataVaccinator pseudonymisation service.
-This is the internal communication for the DataVaccinator service and not to become implemented by customers developers.
+This chapter is describing the protocol for using the DataVaccinator Vault pseudonymisation service.
+This is the internal communication for the DataVaccinator Vault service and not to become implemented by customers developers.

-The client protocol is currently implemented in JavaScipt and offers access to all pseudonymisation functions and management functions of DataVaccinator. **It is not the endpoint presented to the developers.** Instead, this is communication between the JavaScript class and the DataVaccinator service itself.
+The client protocol is currently implemented in JavaScipt and offers access to all pseudonymisation functions and management functions of DataVaccinator Vault.
+**It is not the endpoint presented to the developers.** Instead, this is communication between the JavaScript class and the DataVaccinator Vault itself.

 The endpoint interface for developers is described in the documentation for the